malinlarsson/courses/r_programming/1703/precourse.md

 # Pre-course Material

-You are not requiered to have any experience with the R language nor with the software R-studio to follow the course, but to save time and get a smooth start we ask everyone to have the latest version of R and R studio installed on your computer at course start.
+You are not required to have any experience with the R language nor with the software R-studio to follow the course, but to save time and get a smooth start we ask everyone to have the latest version of R and R studio installed on your computer at course start.